 State media including the Global Times and Caijing magazine all noted on Monday and Tuesday that Gao’s proposal was not “frivolous,” adding that other countries had also been considering similar options to boost protection.

 Previously, the University of Hong Kong’s medical school launched a frontier study to investigate changes to protection and the potential health impact if two different types – in the city’s case, BioNTech’s messenger ribonucleic acid (mRNA) vaccine and Sinovac’s inactivated ones – were given to the same person.

 Gao’s remarks, nonetheless, may also herald the arrival of a new homemade drug, the one-shot adenovirus vector vaccine co-developed by the People’s Liberation Army (PLA) and CanSinoBio, a Tianjin-based listed pharmaceutical firm, and approved for conditional use by regulators earlier this year.

 The novel vaccine containing artificial viruses in the form of adenoviral vectors can shuttle a gene from SARS-CoV-2, the coronavirus that causes Covid-19, into our bodies where cells can read it and make coronavirus spike proteins to trigger an immune response.

-Still, the new drug is said to be between 65.28% and 68.83% effective in limited clinical trials, according to Caijing magazine that viewed related filings with state drug watchdogs, and thus its protection is indeed lower than SinoPharm’s more traditional attenuated jabs, whose immunogenicity is 79.34%.
+Still, the new drug is said to be between 65.28% and 68.83% effective in limited clinical trials, according to the Caijing magazine that viewed related filings with state drug watchdogs, and thus its protection is indeed lower than Sinopharm’s more traditional inactivated jabs, whose immunogenicity is 79.34%.

 Xinhua also confirmed on Tuesday that China’s own mRNA candidate had entered its clinical trial as early as June 2020, after the PLA’s researchers partnered with private firms in Suzhou and Yunnan for a joint endeavor.